Curating Sound for Difficult Histories

 Birkbeck Cinema, 43 Gordon Square

-The aim of this event deals with sound and silence and how soundscapes – music, noise, voices, speech and silence– make visible difficult histories, in particular the Holocaust.
-What the event will do is connect questions of representation, memory/remembering, authenticity/affect, around the theme of curating sound for difficulty histories.
+This event explores how soundscapes – music, noise, voices, speech and silence – make visible difficult histories, in particular the Holocaust.
+It connects questions of representation and memory, authenticity and affect, around the theme of curating sound for difficult histories.

-Installation art and soundscapes : Esther Shalev, with an illustrated talk on Holocaust, testimony, the human voice and its silences.
-Works which could contribute to the day :
+Session 2 : Installation art and soundscapes : Esther Shalev, with an illustrated talk on Holocaust, testimony, the human voice and its silences, chaired by Diane Popescu.

-Sounds and museum installation : Jascha Dormann – Idee und Klang, chaired by Silke Arnold-de Simine.
+Session 3 : Sounds and museum installation : Jascha Dormann – Idee und Klang, chaired by Silke Arnold-de Simine.

 Sound and exhibition, considering the sounds / voices of survivors and perpetrators (overlapping voices / contested testimony and the sound of bearing witness / question of silence / listening and speaking, linked to ways of remembering and memory cultures).
 This session considers sound design in the exhibition / museum space.